mirunaen/mirunaned.com/content/blog/new-beginnings/index.md

 ## Co-founder of Hack Club Malagón

-Malagón Hack Club is the IES Estados del Duque High School’s Hack Club (hackclub.com) , where students learn to code by making fun projects.
+Malagón Hack Club is the IES Estados del Duque High School’s Hack Club, where students learn to code by making fun projects.
 Meetings run for an hour and a half after school on Fridays and are structured like mini-hackathons, with free food, free stuff, swag and fun at every meeting.
-Hacking is our passion.

-- This however showed weasel
-- Well uncritical so misled
-  - this is very interesting
-- Goodness much until that fluid owl

-When she reached the first hills of the **Italic Mountains**, she had a last view back on the skyline of her hometown _Bookmarksgrove_, the headline of [Alphabet Village](http://google.com) and the subline of her own road, the Line Lane.
-Pityful a rhetoric question ran over her cheek, then she continued her way.
-On her way she met a copy.
+It is currently the only high school hack club in all **Spain**.
+I am one of the co-founders of it for Fall 2019 and Spring 2020 Seasons.
+My responsibility involves all kinds of marketing affair and running social media, which is crucial for the expansion and growth of the organization.

+Due to the efforts, our club has grown incredibly the past few moths,we participated in two competitions and had our teachers involved as well in the hack club workshops.

+We are a non-profit organization by students, for students.
+We are all about bringing together passionate students to engage in collaborative coding and build projects that solve real problems.
+Our goal is to build a hacker community network here on Spain, with an emphasis placed on innovation and entrepreneurship.

 ### My experience on Private teaching